 - Rather than buy new hazardous products like bleach or car polish, get products that other King County residents have brought to the South Household Hazardous Waste Facility.
 Availability of free products varies, but may include: oil-based paint, household cleansers, wood care products, antifreeze and other automotive products.
 You will need to sign a release form before receiving any materials.

 - Many organizations can use or recycle items you no longer want.
 Old towels, blankets, or sheets can now be taken to local organizations and turned into new products such as carpet padding, insulation, and wiping rags.
-Find resources to reduce and reuse.

 From old clothes to new products: